SilenceEagle/paper_downloader/README.md

 ****
 ## [AISTATS](https://www.aistats.org/)

-*paper_download_AISTATS_IDM.py* uses the IDM to download AISTATS 2007-present papers, the supplemental material will be merged with the main paper into one single pdf file.
+*paper_download_AISTATS_IDM.py* uses the IDM to download AISTATS 2007-present papers, the supplemental material could be merged with the main paper into one single pdf file or be merged with the main paper into one folder.

 ### required
 IDM